iamantony/qtcsv/README.md

   - *filePath* - string with absolute path to existent csv-file (example: "/home/user/my-file.csv");
   - *ioDevice* - IO Device that contains csv-formatted data;
-  - *separator* (optional) - delimiter symbol, that separate elements in a row (by default it is comma - ",");
+  - *separator* (optional) - delimiter symbol, that separates elements in a row (by default it is comma - ",");
-  - *textDelimiter* (optional) - text delimiter symbol that enclose each element in a row (by default it is double quoute - ");
+  - *textDelimiter* (optional) - text delimiter symbol that encloses each element in a row (by default it is double quoute - ");
   - *codec* (optional) - pointer to the codec object that will be used to read data from the file (by default it is UTF-8 codec).

   As a result function will return **_QList\<QStringList\>_** that holds content of the file / IO Device.
-If all went smooth, list will not be empty and size of it will be equal to the number of rows in csv-data source.
+Size of it will be equal to the number of rows in csv-data source.
 Each **_QStringList_** will contain elements of the corresponding row.
+On error these functions will return empty list.

 2. Read data to **_AbstractData_**-based container
   ```cpp